| What Causes Parents To Abuse | Effects Of Abuse (Statistics) | Protective Factors | How To Break The Cycle |

 It is the negative attribution of misbehavior, unrealistic expectations, and rigid beliefs about parenting that prevent many parents from adopting or learning new parenting methods.

-Open-mindedness and psychological flexibility is the key to changing patterns and breaking the abusive cycle.
+Open-mindedness and psychological flexibility are key to changing the pattern of behavior and breaking the abusive trauma cycle.

-Meditation helps you calm your nervous system and focus on being present in the moment.
-It is a great way to relax and manage anger18.
+Meditation helps you calm your nervous system and focus on being present.
+It is a great way to relax and manage anger19.

 Final Thoughts on Child Abuse